Toyota Tundra Tire Review By Carter Hayes May 10, 2026 12 min read

 Practicality

-These tires mount like any other 275/65R18 and work with stock wheels, though the XL build can be slightly heavier to balance.
+These tires are listed in 275/65R18, which makes them directly relevant for common 18-inch Tundra setups.
 Stick to scheduled rotations and alignments to even out wear, and check pressures according to your load when towing.

 If you care most about quiet highway miles, expect a bit more noise compared with touring tires, but maintenance is straightforward.